funfair-tech/fun-wallet-docs/docs/guide/web-sdk/vue.md

 If you want to deep link the into a page on the Wallet, we explain how to do that [here](./routing.html#deep-link-page-routes).
 By default, the main `/funds` page will load.

-Please note you must only show the follower once [restoreAuthenticationTaskCompleted](./sdk-event-listeners.html#restoreauthenticationcompleted) has fired and [authenticationCompleted](./sdk-event-listeners.html#authenticationcompleted) has fired. `authenticationCompleted` means they are logged in.

 :::: tabs :options="{ useUrlFragment: false }"

 ::: tab src/App.vue